 In addition, their economy was an ever-healthy beast; during a good day, Tenochtitlan’s marketplace bustled with the activity of 50,000 people looking for a bargain.
 Plus, if you know the words “coyote,” “chocolate” and “avocado,” then congratulations!
 You’re speaking Nahuatl, the major language of the Aztecs.

 When the end came, it echoed sadly of the demise of the Incas.
-The Spanish arrived on ships in 1517 and sparked epidemics, battles, and death with the locals.
+The Spanish arrived on ships in 1517 and sparked epidemics, battles, and death among the locals.

 The Aztec leader, Montezuma, died a suspicious death in custody, and not long after, the man’s nephew expelled the invaders.
 But Cortés returned again in 1521, and he tore Tenochtitlan to the ground, ending the Aztec civilization.